ykerblat/thesis/README.md

 I plan to examine the relationship between wine production patterns and climate change effects (current + expected) at a global level.One of the objectives would be to help the audience better understand which wine varieties (or wine-producing areas) are more likely to be resilient to climate shocks in the future.

+Some questions I'm interested in exploring:
+1. s
+2. 2
+3. 2

 ## Outline (pending)

 Section 1